Ercaenonai/nypl_api_nft/README.md

 **It appears that only collections in the public domain will return image links for downloading.**

-you will need a .py file called nypl_token formatted like so:
+you will need a token file called nypl_token.py

-class Token:
-    nypl_tok = 'api token here'

 see nypl_token_example.py